POSITION: Summer Academy Mentor

-LightHouse for the Blind and Visually Impaired, headquartered in downtown San Francisco, is looking for a seasonal Summer Academy Mentor within our Youth Program to fill a valued role in our growing organization.
-The purpose is to promote the independence, equality and self-reliance of young people who are blind or visually impaired.
+Founded in San Francisco in 1902, the LightHouse’s purpose is to promote the independence, equality and self-reliance of people who are blind or visually impaired.
 The LightHouse is currently in a period of growth, increasing our capacity to serve more low-vision and blind clients.

-This is a seasonal position with primary duties of assisting the Youth Services Team to develop, facilitate and implement virtual programs for youth that are blind or have low vision during the 2020 Youth Employment Series (YES) Summer Academy.
+The Summer Academy Mentor is a seasonal position with primary duties of assisting the Youth Transition Services Team to develop, facilitate and implement educational and enriching programs for youth that are blind or have low vision during the 2022 Youth Employment Services (YES) Summer Academy.

-As a member of the LightHouse Youth Services team, the Summer Academy Mentor (SMA) will play a critical role in supporting the implementation of activities which meet the five (5) Pre-employment transition services including:
+The Summer Academy Mentor must be youth-focused, flexible, and in possession of strong interpersonal, leadership and communication skills to relate to a diverse array of participants and collaborators.
+As a member of the LightHouse Youth Services Team, the Summer Academy Mentor will play a critical role in supporting the implementation of activities which meet the five (5) of the Pr-employment transition services including:

 - Job exploration counseling